highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ## Client Instrumentation

+This sections adds session replay and frontend error monitoring to Highlight.
 This implementation requires React 17 or greater.
 If you're behind on React versions, follow our [React.js docs](../3_client-sdk/1_reactjs.md)

 1. For the `/pages` directory, you'll want to add `HighlightInit` to `_app.tsx`.